TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/GeneralInformation/Index.rst

 .. figure:: ../../Images/ContentObjectsExampleMerge1.png
    :alt: Resulting configuration.

-Notice that .value was *not* cleared, because it's simply two arrays which are joined:
+Notice that :typoscript:`.value` was *not* cleared, because it's simply two arrays which are joined:

 .. figure:: ../../Images/ContentObjectsExampleMerge2.png
    :alt: The arrays, which are merged.

-So hence the line *page.20.value >* in the above example is useless.
+So hence the line :typoscript:`page.20.value >` in the above example is useless.